praveenraj087/praveenraj087/README.md

 ### I try to built websites and teach computers to do things!

- - ✨ I'm currently working as a Data Science Intern for Society of Health and Medical Technology
+ - ✨ I'm currently enrolled as a Master's student in Computer Engineering
  - 👀 My expertice lies in the Image Segmentation, Pattern Recognition and Bio-Medical Image Analysis
  - 🌱 I'm presently working on improving my Web Development skills